brettpreston/Rustic_Audio/README.md

 # Rustic_Audio

-Rustic_Audio is a voice recorder application with a DSP effects chain for audio cleaning, and an Opus encoder for outputing small audio files.
+Rustic_Audio is a voice recorder application with a DSP effects chain for audio cleaning, and an Opus encoder for outputing high quality, small audio files.
 This project is licensed under the GPL-3.0 License.
+This work is supported by the NLnet foundation, and intended for use in the Katzen messenger, as well as any project that needs it.

 ## Features